sindastra/oem-virtualbox-lubuntu/README.md

 # VirtualBox Lubuntu LTS (HWE) Image - Ready to use

+I created this to have easy, ready to use images for myself when I quickly need a disposable Linux Desktop VM.

+I decided to share this in the hope that it will be useful.

+## Image info:

 #### Kernel:

     Linux VirtualBox 5.0.0-37-generic #40~18.04.1-Ubuntu SMP Thu Nov 14 12:06:39 UTC 2019 x86_64 x86_64 x86_64 GNU/Linux